Inventory Management System: Benefits, Types & Features

 1. You require more flexibility

 Spreadsheets can be quite rigid when it comes to managing inventory.
-If you’re constantly adding new sheets to your system or facing difficulties with employees accessing real-time data, transitioning to a cloud-based inventory software could be the solution you need.
+If you’re constantly adding new sheets to your system or facing difficulties with employees accessing real-time data, transitioning to a cloud-based inventory could be the solution you need.

 2. You need improved accuracy